LkingForW/Blockchain-Project/README.md

 This would not have been possible without the Udemy course https://www.udemy.com/build-blockchain-full-stack and the reference for the code https://github.com/15Dkatz/cryptochain.
 This was a course project and not an individual project.

+Heroku is not being reilable 100% time so, sorry if it does not load for you. :( Node Live on Heroku: [Node 1] -> Might have to open in Incognito Window 🤦‍♂‍

+  Node Live on Heroku: [Node 2] -> Might have to open in Incognito Window 🤦‍♂‍

 [Redis]: <https://redis.io/>
 [Express]: <https://expressjs.com/>
 [Elliptic]: <https://www.npmjs.com/package/elliptic>